GeoZero: Incentivizing Reasoning from Scratch on Geospatial Scenes: Introduction

+A preliminary analysis (see Section-\ref{sec:general_reason} in the supplementary material) shows that general instruction-tuned MLLMs exhibit extremely limited geospatial reasoning ability.
 To address this question, we present GeoZero, a MLLM capable of performing entirely internal reasoning on geospatial scenes without relying on any predefined CoT supervision.
 To achieve this, we follow the standard SFT–RL training paradigm commonly used by multimodal reasoning models~\cite{koksal2025tinyrs,vision-r1} and construct two remote sensing vision–language datasets: GeoZero-Instruct and GeoZero-Hard (both containing only question–answer pairs without any CoT data).
 In the SFT stage, GeoZero-Instruct adapts general-purpose MLLMs to geospatial scenarios, enabling the acquisition of fundamental domain knowledge.
 In the RL stage, since simple questions can often be answered without genuine reasoning, GeoZero-Hard is employed to promote deep reasoning by exposing the model to the most challenging examples.
 Furthermore, we introduce an enhanced RL optimization framework, Answer-Anchored GRPO (A$^2$GRPO), where ``anchored'' denotes the joint refinement of reasoning quality and answer correctness based on the model’s predicted answers, thereby encouraging diverse yet accurate reasoning.

 The main contributions of this paper are threefold:

 (1) We propose GeoZero, a MLLM for geospatial understanding.
 It is capable of performing fully emergent reasoning on remote sensing imagery before answering new questions.
 To the best of our knowledge, this is the first MLLM in the remote sensing community that can reason without any predefined CoT supervision.